Vrksasana: Tree Pose

 - Bring your hands together at your heart center in prayer position.
 Focus your gaze on one point.
 Option to lift your arms overhead.

-- Work on staying in the pose for 1 minute before returning to mountain pose.
-Take several deep breaths before repeating on other side.
+- Work on staying in the pose for one minute before returning to mountain pose.
+Repeat on the second side.

 - Vrksa = tree